EAA611 Members and Friends,

-EAA 611 will be hosting our First Annual Poker Run on Saturday, September 20th @ KGVL.
-We will have a pancake and sausage breakfast @ 8 am for $5 Donation and the Poker Run will begin @ 9 am.
+Pancake and Sausage breakfast @ 8 am for $5 Donation and the Poker Run will begin @ 9 am.
 Poker hands are $10 each, players can purchase multiple hands and a replacement card can be purchased for $5.
 There will be a cash prize and remaining proceeds will go to fund a Youth Scholarship for a ground school.
 Route: KGVL - KAJR - KTOC - 19A - KWDR = 74nm.
 We will conclude at Winder and eat at Spitfire Grill.
 Bring family and friends for a day of aviation fun.
-Rain date: October 18th.

 EAA's Ford TriMotor visit.